DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/scenario-insight/container.md

 3. Switch between tabs at the top to view data for different types of workloads.

-4. Click on the target workload name to view the details.
+4. Click the target workload name to view the details.

     1. Incidents: Displays the total number of active alerts for the workload.
     2. Resource Consumption: Shows the CPU, memory, and network usage of the workload.